Packard Clipper: Style identity

 A full envelope body with a modern look was a long time coming at Packard.
-Cadillac was wearing pontoon fenders and flowing lines by 1934, and had adopted all-steel bodies by 1935.
-In 1936, Lincoln announced the Zephyr, with an all-steel unitbody, and a shape so advanced that derivations of it were still in production twelve years later.
+Cadillac was wearing pontoon fenders and flowing lines by 1934 and had adopted all-steel bodies by 1935.
+In 1936, Lincoln announced the Zephyr, with an all-steel unibody, and a shape so advanced that derivations of it were still in production twelve years later.
 Chrysler also tried introducing a streamlined platform which the market didn't respond well to, named the Chrysler Airflow.
 By comparison, Packard adhered to traditional, crisp, conservative styling.
 Its main acknowledgment of new-era styling was the skirted fender which appeared in 1933.
 Packard – like Lincoln and Cadillac – had survived the Depression by building medium-priced cars: the One Twenty, Zephyr, and LaSalle, respectively.
 But unlike its rivals, Packard styling had remained arch-traditional.
 Unlike Lincoln, Packard followed the medium-priced One-Twenty with an almost-low-priced car, the Six (later briefly known as the One Ten).
 Unlike Cadillac, Packard refused to market its cheaper models by a different name and remained wedded to them long after prosperity had returned.
 By 1941, the year the Clipper debuted, the least expensive Cadillac was priced at $1,445; the lowest priced Packard sold for only $927.